CreativeNewEra/cyberpunk-hero-chronicles/story/themes/core-themes.md

 - Connection across time through spirits
 - Shared human experience

+## Technology and Humanity
+### The Bridge
+- Cybernetics as connection/barrier
+- AI achieving consciousness
+- Technology touching spirit
+- Balance of scientific and metaphysical

+### Evolution
+- Human adaptation to control
+- Corporate evolution of power
+- Development of new abilities
+- Change as survival mechanism

 ## Legacy and Choice
 ### Personal Legacy
 - Impact of ancestor's choices